Is Jealousy Healthy In a Relationship?

 From an evolutionary perspective, these feelings serve a very good purpose.
 Humans evolved in a context where sticking together meant survival, while rejection and abandonment meant death.
 People dominate the planet because we form powerful attachment bonds and work hard to preserve them, not because our ancestors were super laidback about their mates wandering off into somebody else’s mud hut.

-In the modern world, you probably wouldn’t starve to death if your partner left you for somebody else.
-But we still attach to our partners in the same way and have the same emotional and physiological response when those attachments feel threatened.
+In the modern world, you probably wouldn’t starve to death if your partner left you for someone else.
+But we still attach to our partners in the same way and have the same emotional and physiological responses when those attachments feel threatened.
 When you sense a “rival” moving in on the person you’re attached to, some deeply hardwired machinery starts whirring in your brain, and a complex mix of fear, pain, anger, and suspicion washes over you.

 This is romantic jealousy, and it’s designed to motivate you to take action to ensure that your attachment bond is stable and that your partner isn’t going anywhere.
 Whether your jealousy is “healthy” or “unhealthy,” or “good” or “bad” for your relationship, depends on how you manage those feelings, and how you and your partner are able to communicate about them.